-Is being a strategy coach relevant in 2021?
+Is being a strategy coach relevant?

 Yes, the market is challenging.
 If you are worried about whether clients will hire you, then your concerns are valid.